 By implementing these preventive strategies, individuals can take proactive steps to maintain the health of their ankle joints and reduce the likelihood of experiencing debilitating ankle pain when walking or engaging in daily activities.

-A healthcare provider will conduct a thorough assessment of your ankle pain, which may include a physical examination, X-rays, and possibly additional imaging like CT scans, MRI scans, or ultrasounds.
+A healthcare provider will thoroughly assess your ankle pain, which may include a physical examination, X-rays, and possibly additional imaging like CT scans, MRI scans, or ultrasounds (Paterson et al., 2019).

 1. Lifestyle Modifications